CELLSONIC REGENERATION

 Application on skin ulcers

-Vascularisation improves delivering additional blood cells.
+Vascularization improves, delivering additional blood cells.
 Rat skin flap trials have proved that healing on uninfected wounds is quicker with shockwaves than without.
-The protocol with an electromagnetic machine is 100 pulses for each square centimeter of the wound.
+The protocol with electromagnetic machines requires 100 pulses for each square centimeter of the wound.
 The number of treatments required varies from one for a superficial wound to a sequence of sessions for big wounds.

 Grades of ulcers

-Shockwaves are compatible with existing methods of wound healing.
-Advice to diabetic foot patients about lifestyle, smoking, and diet still applies.
+Shockwaves are compatible with existing wound healing methods.
+Diabetic foot patient advice about lifestyle, smoking, and diet still applies.

 Type of ulcers